Before we can get into the details of the Scifi movies of this decade, we first need a History class.

 A scifi horror film directed by Val Guest is known as The Creeping Unknown in the U.S..

 Of the 3 astronauts who were launched into space (aboard a rocket designed by Professor Quatermass), a lone astronaut returns to Earth infected with an alien organism.
+As the alien infection spreads, the story explores humanity’s vulnerability to extraterrestrial life and the dangers of unchecked scientific curiosity.
+Starring Richard Wordsworth, it is notable for its suspenseful narrative, early Cold War allegory, and as a seminal entry in British science fiction cinema.

 This Fred M. Wilcox directed film, shot in Eastmancolor and CinemaScope, is a visually stunning film set on a distant planet, exploring themes of technology and human nature.
 A spaceship crew uncovers the remnants of a powerful ancient civilization on a distant planet.